 6 In previous years, the WCFU has included complaints alleging that social security numbers assigned to other individuals were being submitted by employees filing workers' compensation claims as complaints of workers' compensation fraud.
 Nearly all of them were deemed "information only" by the complainants, and were also referred to the Social Security Administration.
 In reviewing those complaints, it was determined that no allegations of fraud pursuant to Section 25.5 of the Act were alleged, and in many instances, the social security numbers were not being submitted by the individuals filing claims, but rather by their employers.
 As such, beginning January 1, 2012, these referrals were no longer considered as complaints of workers' compensation fraud and were not entered in the WCFU's case management system.

-7 Of these eleven (11) complaints submitted by SIUs, seven (7) were referred on behalf of TPAs and four (4) were referred on behalf of insurance companies.
+7 Of these sixteen (16) complaints submitted by SIUs, eleven (11) were referred on behalf of TPAs, four (4) were referred on behalf of insurance companies, and one (1) was referred on behalf of an employer.